Human factors in diving equipment design: Breathing apparatus

-Breathing apparatus must allow the diver to breathe with minimum added work of breathing, and minimise additional dead space.
-It should be comfortable to wear, and not cause stress injury or allergic reactions to component materials.
-It must be reliable and should not require constant attention or adjustment during a dive, and if possible performance should degrade gradually in the event of malfunctions, allowing time for corrective action to be taken with minimum risk.
+The breathing apparatus must allow the diver to breathe with minimal added work of breathing, and minimum additional dead space.
+It should be comfortable to wear, and not cause stress injury or allergic reactions to its materials.
+It must be reliable and not require constant attention or adjustment during a dive, and performance should degrade gradually in the event of malfunctions, allowing time for corrective action to be taken with minimum risk.
 When more than one breathing gas mixture is available, the risk of selecting a gas unsuitable for the current depth must be minimised.